 When awarded, they are sent to the first person who made the report — or, in case of multiple reasonably simultaneous reports, the most cleverly reported.
 They are my way of saying thank you for helping True be as true as possible, and rewarding those who are especially thoughtful (and/or clever).

 True Checks were inspired by Knuth Checks, sent by computer scientist Donald Knuth Ph.D of Caltech and (later) Stanford University.
 They were created as a reward to his readers who reported errors in his books.
-Knuth is subtly acknowledged on the True Checks, which are printed in-house as needed.
+True Checks are printed in-house as needed.
 (That they are only printed three at a time gives you an idea as to their rarity.)

 The Bank of San Serriffe is backed by huge stacks of Hell money.
 This may or may not be reflected in the checks’ negotiable value.
 I trust the perceived value will be significantly higher.

-If and Only If You Were Sent to This Page by me as a suggestion to claim a True Check, click here for a form to provide your current mailing address so I can send yours.
+If and Only If You Were Sent to This Page by me as a suggestion to claim a True Check, click here for the form to ensure I have full info.
 Form submissions made without an invitation will be ignored.

 I truly appreciate that readers take the time to report story errors to me.